klassmann/termjs/README.md

 # Term.js
 A basic Terminal idea in Javascript (Vanilla).
-This is a just an idea that I wrote from scratch, I tried to make a simple terminal in Javascript for an application that I made.
+This is just an idea I wrote from scratch, I tried to make a simple terminal in Javascript for an application that I made.

 ## Features